-In FY 2016, funding for the ADHS was included in the Federal Highway Administration's overall apportionment of highway funding to the states.
+In FY 2017, funding for the ADHS was included in the overall Federal-aid Highway funds apportioned to the states.
 These funds are apportioned to the states annually, with each state using the funding at its own discretion.
-The federal share of funding for ADHS corridors and access roads funded through the Highway Trust Fund can normally range from 80 to 100 percent, as determined by the state highway agencies.
-Although funds used for the ADHS are derived from the highway trust fund, ARC exercises policy control over the system.

-At the end of FY 2016, a total of 2,597.6 miles, or 84.1 percent, of the 3,090 miles authorized for the ADHS were complete; 197.1 miles were under construction, 64.4 miles were in the final design or right-of-way acquisition phase; and 231.0 miles were in the location study phase.
+The federal share of funding for ADHS corridors and access roads can normally range from 80 to 100 percent, as determined by the state highway agencies.
+Although funds used for the ADHS are derived from the highway trust fund, ARC exercises policy and corridor alignment control over the system.
+At the end of FY 2017, a total of 2,597.6 miles, or 84.1 percent, of the 3,090 miles authorized for the ADHS were complete; 199.5 miles were under construction, 62.0 miles were in the final design or right-of-way acquisition phase; and 231.0 miles were in the location study phase.